 10. Encourages States to come forward and make more voluntary contributions to the Office of the High Commissioner for its work in promoting and protecting economic, social and cultural rights and addressing inequalities;

-11. Calls upon the Office of the High Commissioner for Human Rights to guide its research and set its priorities on economic, social and cultural rights taking into consideration relevant resolutions and decisions of the Human Rights Council, with due regard to the fulfillment of the obligations of international cooperation, as essential requirements for the realization of these rights;
+11. Calls upon the Office of the High Commissioner for Human Rights to guide its work and set its priorities on economic, social and cultural rights taking into consideration relevant resolutions and decisions of the Human Rights Council, with due regard to the fulfillment of the obligations of international cooperation, as essential requirements for the realization of these rights;

-12. Requests the High Commissioner for Human Rights with dedicated capacity and the support of specialized experts to prepare a report on the Office’s research activities and projects in promoting and protecting economic, social and cultural rights within the context of addressing inequalities, as well as efforts and progresses the Office has made in improving its capacity in this field, and to present the report to the Human Rights Council at its fifty-first session;
+12. Requests the High Commissioner for Human Rights with dedicated capacity and the support of specialized experts to prepare a report on the Office’s research activities and projects in promoting and protecting economic, social and cultural rights within the context of addressing inequalities, as well as efforts and progress the Office has made in improving its capacity in this field, and to present the report to the Human Rights Council at its fifty-first session;

-13. Requests the High Commissioner for Human Rights to convene a three-day workshop before the fifty-second session of the Human Rights Council, open to the participation of States, relevant treaty bodies and mandate holders, academia, civil society and other relevant stakeholders, to discuss practical ways to further enhance and strengthen work of the Human Rights Council and the Office of High Commissioner for Human Rights in promoting and protecting economic, social, and cultural rights within the context of addressing inequalities in recovery from the COVID-19 pandemic, including through focused advocacy on easing economic burdens, vaccine equity, removal of structural impediments and development of technical assistance programmes aimed at enhancing the capacity building of States, especially developing and least-developed States;
+13. Requests the High Commissioner for Human Rights to convene a three-day workshop in a hybrid format and fully accessible to persons with disabilities, including sign language interpretation and webcast before the fifty-second session of the Human Rights Council, open to the participation of States, relevant treaty bodies and mandate holders, academia, civil society and other relevant stakeholders, to discuss practical ways to further enhance and strengthen work of the Human Rights Council and the Office of High Commissioner for Human Rights in promoting and protecting economic, social, and cultural rights within the context of addressing inequalities in recovery from the COVID-19 pandemic, including through focused advocacy on easing economic burdens, vaccine equity, removal of structural impediments and development of technical assistance programmes aimed at enhancing the capacity building of States, especially developing and least-developed States;

 14. Requests the President of the Human Rights Council to appoint, in consultation with regional groups, an expert to chair and facilitate the workshop;